 Bill is the CEO of Tech Solutions, Inc., and they just met their annual revenue forecast.
 The company has ebbed and flowed through the years and experienced overall growth.
 Some years they didn’t meet sales goals, and others they have.
 In down years, Bill usually pinned it on the economy and made assumptions based upon who was in political office.

-These the type of thoughts keeping Bill up at night.
+These types of thoughts are keeping Bill up at night.
 Chances are, similar thoughts are keeping you up, too.
 Do you think that Bill would sleep better knowing that his entire team functioned like a special operations military unit that knew exactly what their mission was and knew the jobs of everyone else on the team?
 You bet he would!
 What about if he knew his customers were 100% happy and there was no reason why they would go anywhere else?
 He’d sleep like a baby.
 You would, too.

 Like Bill, you may experience those same feelings, but you can’t figure out what to do.
 That’s normal.
 Most leaders can’t put their finger on it, because they don’t have the experience and context in transforming a company from a good one to a great one.
 They’ve not completely embraced digital transformation because they don’t understand exactly what it is.

 Digital transformation is more than just remote working and cloud-based technology

 When customers come to us to find out more about digital transformation or cloud consulting, it is usually not because they want to transfer their company to the cloud and/or have the ability to work remotely.
 Those are great byproducts of digital transformation, but it is much more than that.